bfidatadigipres/BFI_scripts/README.md

 ### Crontab launch and Flock locks

 As we run our code from Linux Ubuntu operating systems we use Linux's Flock with our repeated crontab launches to ensure that only once instance of a script, or launch script is operational at any one time.
-This prevents accidents with multiple versions of code working on the same file simultaneously and cause proxy or preservation copy damage, if for example transcoding scripts were impacted.
+This prevents accidents with multiple versions of code working on the same file simultaneously and causing proxy or preservation copy damage, if for example transcoding scripts were impacted.

 ### License
 These scripts are available under the MIT licence.
 They are live code and therefore under continual redevelopment and as a result will contain untested features within the code.
 If you wish to use these yourself please create a safe environment to use this code separate from preservation critical files.
 All comments and feedback welcome in our [discussion page!](https://github.com/bfidatadigipres/BFI_scripts/discussions)